France 2015: Paris & Versailles

 The Lilolila community garden is a wonderful example of a community-based cooperative organization maintaining a productive bit of greenery in the concrete and relatively un-green 19th arondissement.

-I had a number of delightful conversations in the Lilolila community garden, including with a Frenchman named Philippe and his Japanese wife.
+I had a number of delightful conversations in the Lilolila community garden, including with a Frenchman named Philippe and his Japanese wife Maki.
 I was gratified when Philippe told me he thought I was a native francophone and that he had never met someone who wasn’t a native French speaker who spoke French so well.

 I was charmed to see a little henhouse in the garden.